 1. Yellow Jacket Wasps

+What does a yellow jacket look like?
 These are what most people think about when these insects come to mind.
-Yellow Jacket wasps are typically found in the north east, mid-east, and south east areas of the United States.
+Yellow Jacket wasps are typically found in the northeast, mid-east, and southeast areas of the United States.
 Most people tend to mistake these wasps for honeybees.
 It makes sense because the two have a similar look to them.
-However, one should note that honeybees will have a pollen sacks on their back legs and wasps do not.
+However, one should note that honeybees will have pollen sacks on their back legs, and wasps do not.
 Other differences between yellow jackets and honeybees include:

 - Nests in walls, voids, and attics